Pylons/pyramid/docs/designdefense.rst

       policy = registry.getUtility(IAuthenticationPolicy)

    While the latter is more verbose, it also arguably makes it more obvious what's going on.
-All of the :mod:`pyramid` core code uses this pattern rather than the ZCA global API.
+All of the :app:`Pyramid` core code uses this pattern rather than the ZCA global API.

-#) We've turned the component registry used by :mod:`pyramid` into
+#) We've turned the component registry used by :app:`Pyramid` into
    something that is accessible using the plain old dictionary API (like the :mod:`repoze.component` API).
 For example, the snippet of code in the problem section above was: